-- m.
-Provide a high degree of connectivity to existing corridors and networks; - n.
-Include areas accessible to the public as well as areas with more restricted access with the aim of enhancing biodiversity; - Retention of existing woods, hedges, and water features which would contribute to the character and amenity of the village or separation from surrounding communities, managed to enhance their ecological value; - p.
-Consider the multifunctional value of spaces, e.g. amenity, landscape, biodiversity, recreation and drainage; - q.
-Requirement for a full programme of ecological survey and monitoring, to guide a biodiversity management plan to provide appropriate mitigation and enhancement.
+- a.
+Provide a high degree of connectivity to existing corridors and networks, including through an enhanced network of footpaths and bridleways; - b.
+Include areas accessible to the public as well as areas with more restricted access with the aim of enhancing biodiversity; - c.
+Retain existing woods, hedges, and water features which would contribute to the character and amenity of the village or separation from surrounding communities, managed to enhance their ecological value; - d.
+Consider the multifunctional value of spaces, e.g. amenity, landscape, biodiversity, recreation and drainage; - e.
+Take account of a full programme of ecological survey and monitoring, to guide a biodiversity management plan to provide appropriate mitigation and enhancement.

+Creation of a comprehensive movement network:
-Significant Improvements in Public Transport, including:

-- A segregated bus link from Cambourne to Bourn Airfield new village across the Broadway, and on through the development to the junction of the St Neots Road with Highfields Road; - s.
-Any measures necessary to ensure that a bus journey between Caldecote / Highfields and the junction of the A428 and the A1303 is direct and unaffected by any congestion suffered by general traffic.

-Measures to Promote Cycling and Walking, including:

-- t.
-High quality segregated bus priority measures on the A1303 between its junction with the A428 and Queens Road, Cambridge; - u.
-Potentially incorporate a Park and Ride facility for the A428 corridor. - A network of attractive, direct, safe and convenient walking and cycling routes linking homes to public transport and the main areas of activity such as the village centre, schools and employment areas; - w.
-Direct, segregated high quality pedestrian and cycle links to west Cambridge, Cambourne, Caldecote / Highfields, Hardwick and Bourn; - x.
-A Smarter Choices package including residential, school and workplace travel planning.
+- 8. The new village will be founded on a comprehensive movement network for the whole village, that connects key locations including the village centre and schools to encourage the use of sustainable modes of travel and includes: - a.
+Significant Improvements in Public Transport, including: - Provision of a segregated bus link from Cambourne to Bourn Airfield new village across the Broadway, and on through the development to the junction of the St Neots Road with Highfields Road; - ii.
+Any measures necessary to ensure that a bus journey between Caldecote / Highfields and the junction of the A428 and the A1303 is direct and unaffected by any congestion suffered by general traffic; - iii.
+Provision of high quality bus priority measures or busway on or parallel to the A1303 between its junction with the A428 and Queens Road, Cambridge; - b.
+Measures to Promote Cycling and Walking, including: - Provision of a network of attractive, direct, safe and convenient walking and cycling routes from the start of the development linking homes to public transport and the main areas of activity such as the village centre, schools and employment areas; - ii.
+Provision of a direct, segregated high quality pedestrian and cycle links to west Cambridge, Cambourne, Caldecote / Highfields, Hardwick and Bourn; - iii.
+A Smarter Choices package including residential, school and workplace travel planning. - c.
+Highway Improvements including: - i.
+Include measures to mitigate the traffic impact of the new village on surrounding villages and roads; - ii.
+Provide convenient vehicular access, with at least two separate access points to the north west and north east of the site: - iii.
+Ensure that there will be no direct vehicular access to the Broadway for southbound traffic from the new village (except buses and bicycles).

-Highway Improvements:

-- y.
-Measures to mitigate the traffic impact of the new village on surrounding villages and roads; - z.
-Convenient vehicular access, with at least two separate access points to the north west and north east of the site; - aa.
-There will be no direct vehicular access to the Broadway (except buses and bicycles).